darthwalsh/bin/apps/GTD.md

 - [ ] Between capture and clarify, when is Next Action defined?

+## 4 D's
+When a task comes in, one of:
+- Delete
+- Delegate
+- Date-Activate
+	- Can use Calendar.app, add things to system calendar?
+(Harder to use Microsoft Graph API in enterprise.)
+- Do Now (less than 5 minutes, or emergency)

 ## Inbox is *not* automatic

 > [!QUESTION] Are my different email / Messanger / Task Manager / [[ReadItLater]] app's inboxes each an GTD inbox?
 Or, do I pull items out of app to a centralized GTD inbox?